How To Delete Version History in SharePoint Online using PnP PowerShell

 1. Copy and paste the following script into the editor:

-# Parameters $SiteURL = "https://PatrickDomingues.sharepoint.com/sites/MySite" $LibraryName = "Document Library Name" # Function to clear all file versions folder by folder within the library.
-Function Cleanup-Versions([Microsoft.SharePoint.Client.Folder]$Folder) { Write-host "Processing Folder:" $Folder.ServerRelativeUrl -f Yellow # Get the Site Relative URL of the folder $FolderSiteRelativeURL = $Folder.ServerRelativeURL.Replace($Web.ServerRelativeURL, [string]::Empty) # Get all files from the folder $Files = Get-PnPFolderItem -FolderSiteRelativeUrl $FolderSiteRelativeURL -ItemType File # Iterate through each file ForEach ($File in $Files) { # Get file versions $Versions = Get-PnPProperty -ClientObject $File -Property Versions Write-host -f White "`tScanning File:" $File.Name If ($Versions.Count -gt 0) { # Delete all versions $Versions.DeleteAll() Invoke-PnPQuery Write-Host -f Green "`t`tPrevious Versions of the File Deleted:" $File.Name } } # Get sub-folders from the folder - Exclude "Forms" and hidden folders $SubFolders = Get-PnPFolderItem -FolderSiteRelativeUrl $FolderSiteRelativeURL -ItemType Folder | Where {($_.Name -ne "Forms") -and (-Not($_.Name.StartsWith("_")))} Foreach ($SubFolder in $SubFolders) { # Call the function recursively Cleanup-Versions -Folder $SubFolder } } # Connect to PnP Online Connect-PnPOnline -Url $SiteURL -Interactive $Web = Get-PnPWeb # Get the root folder of the library $RootFolder = Get-PnPList -Identity $LibraryName -Includes RootFolder | Select -ExpandProperty RootFolder # Call the function with the root folder of the library Cleanup-Versions -Folder $RootFolder
+# Parameters: Specify the site URL and the name of the document library $SiteURL = "https://PatrickDomingues.sharepoint.com/sites/MySite" $LibraryName = "Document Library Name" # Function to delete all file versions folder by folder within the specified document library Function Cleanup-Versions([Microsoft.SharePoint.Client.Folder]$Folder) { # Output the folder currently being processed Write-host "Processing Folder:" $Folder.ServerRelativeUrl -ForegroundColor Yellow # Obtain the folder's URL relative to the site $FolderSiteRelativeURL = $Folder.ServerRelativeURL.Replace($Web.ServerRelativeURL, [string]::Empty) # Retrieve all files within the folder $Files = Get-PnPFolderItem -FolderSiteRelativeUrl $FolderSiteRelativeURL -ItemType File # Loop through each file in the folder ForEach ($File in $Files) { # Fetch the file's version history $Versions = Get-PnPProperty -ClientObject $File -Property Versions Write-host -ForegroundColor White "`tScanning File:" $File.Name # If the file has versions, proceed to delete them If ($Versions.Count -gt 0) { # Delete all versions of the file $Versions.DeleteAll() Invoke-PnPQuery Write-Host -ForegroundColor Green "`t`tPrevious Versions of the File Deleted:" $File.Name } } # Retrieve sub-folders, excluding "Forms" and any hidden folders $SubFolders = Get-PnPFolderItem -FolderSiteRelativeUrl $FolderSiteRelativeURL -ItemType Folder | Where {($_.Name -ne "Forms") -and (-Not($_.Name.StartsWith("_")))} Foreach ($SubFolder in $SubFolders) { # Recursively call the function on each sub-folder Cleanup-Versions -Folder $SubFolder } } # Establish a connection to SharePoint Online using PnP PowerShell Connect-PnPOnline -Url $SiteURL -Interactive $Web = Get-PnPWeb # Access the root folder of the specified document library $RootFolder = Get-PnPList -Identity $LibraryName -Includes RootFolder | Select -ExpandProperty RootFolder # Start the version cleanup process from the root folder Cleanup-Versions -Folder $RootFolder

 Step 3: Customize the SharePoint Online PNP PowerShell Script